 The Dauphin Island Sea Lab Foundation, Inc. (the "Foundation") was formed to support the Dauphin Island Sea Lab (the "Sea Lab") in its mission to provide wise stewardship of the marine environment through education and research.
 The Foundation provides funds to sustain the activities of the Sea Lab and promotes awareness of the Sea Lab and its environmental issues.
 The Foundation is also building an endowment for the Sea Lab.
 Because of the significance of the relationship between the Foundation and the Sea Lab, the Foundation is considered a component unit of the Sea Lab.
-The Sea Lab is a governmental entity and follows the reporting model of the Governmental Accounting Standards Board (GASB) and the Foundation follows the reporting model of the Financial Accounting Standards Board (FASB).
-The audited financial statements of the Foundation are included in the annual audited financial statements of the Sea Lab and are reported as a separately reported component unit of the Sea Lab because of the difference in the reporting model of the Sea Lab.
+The Sea Lab is a governmental entity and follows the reporting model of the Governmental Accounting Standards Board (GASB) and the Foundation follows the reporting model of the Foundation are included in the annual audited financial statements of the Sea Lab and are reported as a separately reported component unit of the Sea Lab because of the difference in the reporting model of the Sea Lab.